blancaley/typescript-fundamentals/src/7-Creating-And-Using-Generics/generics.md

 T or Type represents the type that is going to be passed in.

 The function will handle any type that we pass in.
 The argument and return are going to be the same type.

+## Generics and Functions
+Generics help us make sure that the type coming out is exactly what we expected to be